ffund/intro-ml-tss21/notes/10-gpu.md

 These will be in the GPU reservation calendar.

-Save the private key in a plaintext file with the name `id_rsa_chameleon` (no file extension!) on your laptop.
+Save the private key in a plaintext file with the name `id_rsa_colab` (no file extension!) on your laptop.

 Your private key must have appropriate permissions set -

 * On Mac or Linux, open the terminal in the same directory that you have saved the key in, then run

 ```
-chmod 600 id_rsa_chameleon
+chmod 600 id_rsa_colab
 ```

-* On Windows, you can follow [these instructions](https://superuser.com/a/1296046) to set the key permissions on `id_rsa_chameleon` using the GUI.
+* On Windows, you can follow [these instructions](https://superuser.com/a/1296046) to set the key permissions on `id_rsa_colab` using the GUI.

-Save the public key in a plaintext file in the same directory with the name `id_rsa_chameleon.pub`.
+Save the public key in a plaintext file in the same directory with the name `id_rsa_colab.pub`.

 ## Reserve GPU time